lalomorales22/penguins/docs/start/bootstrapping.md

 ## Where it runs

 Bootstrapping always runs on the **gateway host**.
-If the macOS app connects to a remote Gateway, the workspace and bootstrapping files live on that remote machine.
+If you reach the Gateway remotely through Cloudflare, Tailscale, or SSH, the workspace and bootstrapping files still live on that remote machine.

 <Note>
 When the Gateway runs on another machine, edit workspace files on the gateway